upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 --- abstract

 This document defines a mechanism that enables a bootstrapping device to establish trust and mutually authenticate against a network.
-Bootstrapping devices have a public private key pair, and this mechanism enables a network server to prove to the device that it knows the public key, and the device to prove to the server that it knows the private key.
+Bootstrapping devices have a public private key pair, and this mechanism enables a network server to prove to the device that it knows the public key, and the device to prove to the server that it owns the private key.
 The mechanism leverages existing DPP and TLS standards and can be used in an EAP exchange.

 --- middle

 # Introduction

-On-boarding of devices with no, or limited, user interface can be difficult.
-Typically, a credential is needed to access the network, and network connectivity is needed to obtain a credential.
+On-boarding devices with no, or limited, user interface can be difficult.
+Sometimes a credential is needed to access the network, and network connectivity is needed to obtain a credential.
 This poses a catch-22.

 If a device has a public / private keypair, and trust in the integrity of a device's public key can be obtained in an out-of-band fashion, a device can be authenticated and provisioned with a usable credential for network access.
 While this authentication can be strong, the device's authentication of the network is somewhat weaker.  [duckling] presents a functional security model to address this asymmetry.

 Device on-boarding protocols such as the Device Provisioning Profile [DPP], also referred to as Wi-Fi Easy Connect, address this use case but they have drawbacks.
 [DPP] for instance does not support wired network access, and does not specify how the device's DPP keypair can be used in a TLS handshake.
 This document describes an on-boarding protocol that can be used for wired network access, which we refer to as TLS Proof of Knowledge or TLS-POK.

 This document does not address the problem of Wi-Fi network discovery, where a bootstrapping device detects multiple different Wi-Fi networks and needs a more robust and scalable mechanism than simple round-robin to determine the correct network to attach to.
 DPP addresses this issue.
-Thus, the intention is that DPP is the RECOMMENDED mechanism for bootstrapping against Wi-Fi networks, and TLS-POK is the RECOMMENDED mechanism for bootstrapping against wired networks.
+Thus,  DPP SHOULD be used for bootstrapping against Wi-Fi networks, and TLS-POK SHOULD be used for bootstrapping against wired networks.

 ## Terminology